 Mistake Type 5: Not Knowing a Science Fact

 If you read our article on the only actual science you need to know for the ACT science, this mistake is on those questions.
-These questions only appear about 4 times per test and require outside science knowledge.
+These questions only appear about four times per test and require outside science knowledge.

 To make sure the mistake is because of a lack of outside knowledge, re-read the entire passage and make sure they do not give you the information you needed to answer the question.
 If you still think it is an outside knowledge question, make a flashcard with the information you didn’t know.